-Audit Risk Level of audit risk How we addressed the risk Audit conclusions Valuation of land & buildings and investment properties and council dwellings The valuation of these properties is complex and is subject to a number of management assumptions, judgements and a high degree of estimation uncertainty.
-Significant risk: an area that, in our judgment, requires special audit consideration.
-Our procedures to address this risk included, but was not Material audit adjustments limited to: During our initial testing we observed that the Council's internal records (floor plans considering whether the overall revaluation methodologies used by the Council's valuers are in line with industry practice, the CIPFA Code of Practice and the Council's accounting policies; for assets) did not reconcile to the measurements used by the valuers.
+Audit Risk Level of audit risk How we addressed the risk Audit conclusions Valuation of land & buildings and investment Significant risk: an Our procedures to address this risk included, but was not Material audit adjustments properties and council dwellings area that, in our judgment, requires limited to: During our initial testing we observed that the Council's internal records (floor plans The valuation of these properties is complex and is subject to a number of management assumptions, judgements and a high degree of special audit consideration. considering whether the overall revaluation methodologies used by the Council's valuers are in line with industry practice, the CIPFA Code of Practice and for assets) did not reconcile to the measurements used by the valuers.
 We requested the Council obtain further evidence to confirm the correct measurements of assets and revaluations undertaken if required.
-Once asset measurements were obtained there were significant differences meaning records had not been kept properly up to assessing whether valuation movements are in line with market expectations by using third party information to provide information on regional valuation trends; date leading to material changes to the financial statements, including one investment property where we requested the prior year financial statements be corrected.
-Following adjustment, we were satisfied the balances were materially correct. critically assessing the approach that the Council adopts to ensure assets that are not subject to revaluation in 2021/22 are materially correct, including considering the Emphasis of matters In Note 2 of the financial statements, the Council explained that the valuation of certain trading assets was subject to "material valuation uncertainty" based on the testing a sample of individual valuations, back to source records to ensure appropriateness and to gain assurance over whether the correct accounting treatment has been applied.
+Once asset measurements were obtained there were significant differences measurements had not been kept properly up to assessing whether valuation movements are in line with market expectations by using third party information to provide information on regional valuation trends;